Zwei Soldaten und ein Polizist gehen weg, der Kamera mit dem Rücken zugewandt.

 2020

-The total company revenue increases by 50%.
+Total company revenue increases by 50%

 2021